panaversity/learn-agentic-ai/xx_real_agentic_ai/readme.md

 3. execute actions (often using external tools or APIs)
 4. and continually monitor and refine their progress.

-Think of an agent as a small project manager: it accepts goals, forms strategies, and carries out complex tasks while recording what worked and what didn’t.
+Think of an agent as a small project manager: it accepts goals, forms strategies, and carries out complex tasks while recording what worked and what didn’t. **Key attributes:** evaluations, autonomy, persistence, planning, execution, observation, adaptation, tool-use, memory.

 ## 2. The Current Confusion: What's NOT Agentic AI